dlewis27/SSRgenotyper/README.md

 # SSRgenotyper

+Many programs can identify SSR motifs in genomic data.
+SSRgenotyper extends SSR identification to genotype calling across multiple individual in diversity panels and mapping populations.
 SSRgenotyper will find simple sequence repeats (SSRs) of lengths 2, 3 and 4 from SAM files and a modified reference fasta.
 Mono-nucleotide SSRs are excluded.
 Soft masked sequences are excluded during the analysis process.
 SSRgenotyper has only been tested on diploid organisms - use with caution on polyploids.
 Several output are possible including a simple table with the SSR marker name, position and SSR alleles (defined by the repeat number of the repeat motif).
 Specific output files for genetic diversity analysis include a Genepop formated file and a traditional A, H, B mapping files output can be selected - phased to the parents of the population for bi-parental linkage mapping populations.
 Questions regarding useage can be sent to ssrgenotyperhelp@gmail.com.

 SSRgenotyper requires a modified reference which lists each targeted SSR with ~100 bp of flanking sequence.
 The modified reference can be easily created using a combination of easy to use bioinformatic tools, specifically [MISA](https://webblast.ipk-gatersleben.de/misa/misa_sourcecode_22092015.zip) and Bedtools.
 MISA is run against the reference genome of the species of interest to identify the location of the targeted SSRs.
 The reference genome can be a gold standard reference genome or a simple draft reference.
 Bedtools is then used to extract the targeted SSRs and their flanking sequences.
 Flanking sequence of ~100 bp upstream and downstream are needed for mapping/genotyping purposes.
 We refer to the MISA/Bedtools output as the modified reference (below it is referred to as "my_modified_Reference.fasta").